 All About Jackie Tahara!

 UnBlink Studio was founded by me, Jackie Tahara, in beautiful Victoria, British Columbia, Canada, where I am happily surrounded by mountains, forests, beaches and the Pacific Ocean.
-If I’m not working in my garden studio creating surface pattern designs and illustrations primarily for home decor, wallpaper, textiles, wall art, apparel and stationery products, I might be going for a run, traveling with my family to somewhere we've always wanted to go, or exploring and being inspired by the natural surroundings of my West Coast home.
+If I’m not working in my garden studio creating surface pattern designs and illustrations primarily for home decor, wallpaper, textiles, apparel, tech accessories, stationery and wall art, I might be going for a run, traveling with my family to somewhere we've always wanted to go, or exploring and being inspired by the natural surroundings of my West Coast home.

 I am inspired by: the retro pattern designs of the 50's, 60's and 70's; Scandinavian design; the intricate patterns of William Morris and Josef Frank; and the landscapes, textiles, colours and craft traditions I have seen throughout my extensive international travels (think: aloha shirts, jewel-toned silk saris, Indonesian batiks and weavings, Japanese kimonos, Middle Eastern tile-work, indigo dyeing and Mexican folk art, to name but a few!)
 My eyes are always open and I intend to never stop learning and exploring.

-Collaborations include: Harper & Blake London, Redflag Swimwear, Think Eco Store, Barefoot Baby Australia, PicCollage, Amber Lotus Publishing, WGSN, They Draw & Cook, Palphot Marketing, PI Creative Art, iCanvas, ArtWall, and Wakefield Design Studio.
-My designs are also offered for sale on many wonderful print-on-demand products at: Spoonflower, TeePublic, Redbubble and Society6.
+Collaborations include: Harper & Blake London, Redflag Swimwear, Think Eco Store, Barefoot Baby Australia, Honeybee Wrap, PicCollage, Amber Lotus Publishing, WGSN, They Draw, Palphot Marketing, PI Creative Art, iCanvas, ArtWall, and more.
+My designs are also offered for sale on many wonderful print-on-demand products at: Spoonflower, TeePublic, Redbubble, Society6 and Raspberry Creek Fabrics.